If you are trying, for the first time, to do your gel nails at home, you are in the right place.

 Months ago, I tried for the first time to do my own gel nails at home.

 Because who doesn’t want to avoid spending salon money?

-(I do love going to the salon, though, not the money it cost haha)
+(I do love going to the salon, though, not the money it costs haha)

 So I know that for MANY reasons, some of us can’t go to the salon as often as gel nails are needed.

-SO I tried to do it myself for the first time and to be honest, the result was very pleasing.
+SO I tried to do it myself for the first time, and honestly, the result was very pleasing.